PoorviShasta/NGO_donation_platform/README.md

-compple NGo donation platform for secure transcations and avalabile campigns
+ NGo donation platform for secure transcations and avalabile campigns